 M Sp & Msk Phty, M Phty, B Ex Sci, Adv Dip PA (Dance)

-Physiotherapist (currently completing graduate diploma in Musculoskeletal medicine)
+Physiotherapist (currently completing a Graduate certificate in Musculoskeletal medicine)

 Assistant Physiotherapist to Queensland Ballet

 Louise graduated from the University of Queensland in 2012.
 She worked as a Pilates & rehabilitation studio instructor at Pondera whilst gaining her qualification and believes it is a fantastic clinical tool for rehabilitation and performance enhancement.